MaZderMind/osm-history-renderer/TUTORIAL.md

     echo "GRANT ALL ON geometry_columns TO $USER" | sudo -u postgres psql $USER echo "GRANT ALL ON spatial_ref_sys TO $USER" | sudo -u postgres psql $USER

+You might also have to make your database aware of the 900913 projection used by the importer - many versions of PostGIS are aware of this projection out of the box, but if during import you get an error message saying "invalid SRID" then get https://github.com/openstreetmap/osm2pgsql/blob/master/900913.sql and apply by running

+    sudo -u postgres psql $USER -f 900913.sql

 ## importing data
 now you're ready to connect to your database: